Who Is Anne Hathaway?

 The following year, among other projects, Hathaway co-starred in the Christopher Nolan sci-fi epic Interstellar, playing a future scientist and astronaut who seeks a new home for Earth's inhabitants.
 In 2015, Hathaway showed off her comedic skills in The Intern with Robert De Niro.
 She then rejoined Johnny Depp for Alice Through the Looking Glass (2016).

 In 2018 Hathaway was featured alongside Sandra Bullock, Cate Blanchett and other leading ladies in the crime caper Ocean's 8, drawing favorable reviews for going all-in with her portrayal of an egotistic movie star.
-Her follow-up film, the thriller Serenity (2019), wasn't well received, though buzz was building for her next effort alongside Rebel Wilson in The Hustle, a remake of the 1988 Steve Martin-Michael Caine feature Dirty Rotten Scoundrels.
+Her follow-up film, the thriller Serenity (2019), wasn't as well received, nor was her co-starring effort with Rebel Wilson in The Hustle (2019), a remake of the 1988 Steve Martin-Michael Caine comedy Dirty Rotten Scoundrels.
+Later that year, Hathaway headlined the cast of the Amazon anthology series Modern Love, based on a popular New York Times weekly column, before joining Mark Ruffalo for the investigative drama Dark Waters.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!